Docs And How-Tos

 • Confirm server and client can ping or otherwise reach each other.

-• Copy the correct VPN or interface IP from the NearField UI.
+• Copy the correct VPN or interface IP from the NearField UI or server Share dialog.

 • Test over the same Wi-Fi, wired, VPN, or cellular path expected during the show.